tonibuenter/remotequery-java/README.md

 # RemoteQuery (RQ)

-## An efficient middleware for friends of SQL, Java and more ...
+## An efficient middleware for friends of SQL, Java, Python and more ...

-RemoteQuery (RQ) is a simple but powerful tool for secure service creation using SQL queries and Java as first class citizen.
+With RemoteQuery (RQ) you get a simple but powerful tool for creating backend services for web, mobile or standalone applications.

+With RQ you can solve security requirements in a powerful and simple way.

+With RQ you can use existing databases and database objects without changes.

+Currently, we have a Java and Python implementation ready.

 ## ... just another Hibernate, JPA ?